 The conference ended with the very inspiring talk by Padmashri awardee (fourth highest civilian award in the Republic of India) Arunachalam Muruganathanam, inventor of the low cost sanitary pad machine aimed at transforming the lives of millions of women across the developing world.

-- Analytics is the future – in fact, analytics and artificial intelligence-driven decision making is the future.
+In fact, analytics and artificial intelligence-driven decision making is the future.
 Increasingly, companies are moving towards using analytics, data science and machine learning for targeted communications, away from a ‘carpet-bombing’ approach.
 Forrester Research predicts that insight-driven businesses will steal $1.2 trillion per annum from their less informed peers by 2020.
 The message was clear: adapt or perish.

-- The changing role of non-traditional influencers – people trust information shared by friends and contacts on social media a lot more than owned brand content.
+People trust information shared by friends and contacts on social media a lot more than owned brand content.
 With more people picking up news and information from social outlets, non-traditional influencers will play a big role in the future of PR.
 WE’s Stories in Motion research also backs this claim, finding consumers are more likely to take recommendations from peers, family and friends, driving an increase in shares of product information.

-- Collaboration is key – not just outside of the organization, but your ability to network and collaborate within an organization will determine how far you go.
+Not just outside of the organization, but your ability to network and collaborate within an organization will determine how far you go.

 In summary, PRAXIS6 featured an insightful lineup of speakers – with four global CEOs (besides WE’s Jen Granston Foster) speaking on varied topics of relevance to the PR industry – Brands in Motion, Analytics, Augmented Reality, Reputation Management, being relevant and fearless, you name it.